Last Updated: 3 months ago

 Cinnamon is a common spice used in human food, beverages, or even for decoration.
 But it’s also used as a repellent for cats.

-Join me as I explore all you need to know about cinnamon for cats.
+Join us as we explore all you need to know about cinnamon for cats.

 Can Cats Eat Cinnamon?

-First, let’s learn whether cinnamon is bad for cats.
-After all, just because something is poisonous doesn’t mean it’s still not bad for your feline friend.
+Just because something is not poisonous doesn’t mean it’s still not bad for your feline friend.

 Is Cinnamon Bad for Cats?